 Grant to Fund Cellular Research

-Katherine Borkovich, a professor in the Department of Plant Pathology and Microbiology, has received
+Katherine Borkovich, a professor in the Department of Plant Pathology and Microbiology, has received the nervous system in animals.
 Borkovich and her team of researchers will use the model eukaryotic system Neurospora crassa in their study.